kenju/service-mesh-patterns/prometheus-bpf-exporter/README.md

 # prometheus-grafana

-The basic architecture for exporting machine metrics to Prometheus, and visualize on Grafana.
+The basic architecture for exporting BPF metrics to Prometheus, and visualize on Grafana.

 # Usage